 - A healthcare professional made a mistake or error when treating you

 - You were seriously injured as a result of that mistake

 The most challenging part, as you may imagine, is proving the first point.
 The hospital or institution where the incident occurred will try their best to prove that what happened wasn’t a mistake.
 You’ll also be limited regarding who can provide testimony during the case.
 Only doctors and other medical experts can testify on behalf of a plaintiff (the person filing the lawsuit).

-Medical malpractice lawsuits can be incredibly difficult to win in court, but they can be successful with the right help on your side.
-An experienced and knowledgeable medical malpractice attorney will do everything in their power to gather the right evidence and prepare the best testimony to prove your case.
+Medical malpractice lawsuits can be incredibly challenging to win in court, but they can be successful with the right help on your side.
+An experienced and knowledgeable medical malpractice attorney will do everything in their power to gather the proper evidence and prepare the best testimony to prove your case.

-It’s also important to note that in Missouri, a victim of a medical malpractice, error, or mistake only has two years to file a lawsuit before the statute of limitations passes.
-After the statute passes, a lawsuit can no longer be filed.
+It’s also important to note that in Missouri, a victim of medical malpractice only has two years to file a lawsuit before the statute of limitations passes.
+After the statute expires, a case can no longer be filed.

 Legally going against the U.S. healthcare system can seem like a daunting task.
-Hospitals and the corporations that fund our hospitals do everything in their power to spread falsehoods and pretend your case won’t have traction in court.
+Hospitals and the corporations that fund medical facilities may do everything in their power to spread falsehoods and pretend your case won’t have traction in court.

 We know better.
-With a Columbia, MO medical malpractice lawyer on your side from Thomas Law Offices, you can rest easy knowing your case—and your life—won’t be swept under the rug by a huge, money-hungry corporation.
-We’ll will fight for you every step of the way.
+With a Columbia, MO medical malpractice lawyer by your side from Thomas Law Offices, you can rest easy knowing your case—and your life—won’t be swept under the rug by a vast, money-hungry corporation.
+We will fight for you every step of the way.
 Contact our office to learn more or receive a free, zero-obligation consultation.